Mayonaka no Door: Composition and release

 Matsubara recorded "Mayonaka no Door" when she was 19 years old; two years prior to her debut, she had moved from her hometown of Osaka to Tokyo and performed in clubs in the city.
 Tetsuji Hayashi, the composer of the song, created a track that followed the emerging "new music" style that drew influences from Western music, a genre that would come to be known as city pop.
 The song's particular use of the English phrase, "Stay with Me", was noted by Billboard as grabbing "the interest of non-Japanese listeners" while paying homage to its Western influence.

 In an interview with The Japan Times, Hayashi praised the upcoming singer's voice, saying: "I didn't expect her to have a very mature voice, much more than her actual age, but it was jazzy... even sexy."
 The song itself is about a woman who wants her lover to stay with her, especially after having a memory of him from the previous night.

 The song was commercially successful: it peaked at 28th on the Oricon Singles Chart and boosted the popularity of both Matsubara and Hayashi.
-While Matsubara would release a lot more music in her career, "Mayonaka no Door" is widely considered her greatest work.
+While Matsubara would release a lot more music in her future career, "Mayonaka no Door" is widely considered her greatest work.